swiftlang/swift/userdocs/diagnostics/protocol-type-non-conformance.md

 Currently, even if a protocol `P` requires no initializers or static members, the existential type `P` does not conform to `P` (with exceptions below).
 This restriction allows library authors to add such requirements (initializers or static members) to an existing protocol without breaking their users' source code.

 Concrete types that _do_ conform to protocols can provide functionality similar to that of existential types.
 For example, the standard library provides the `AnyHashable` type for `Hashable` values.
 Manual implementation of such __type erasure__ can require specific knowledge of the semantic requirements for each protocol involved and is beyond the scope of this discussion.

+For more on using existential types, see [Protocols as Types](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html#ID275) in _The Swift Programming Language_.

 ## Exceptions